michalsida/demo-oracle-mybatis/README.md

 ## Mapping of output parameters in DB procedures and functions

-This section demonstrates, how output parameters/function return values can be mapped to Java data structures.
+This section demonstrates, how output parameters and function return values can be mapped to Java data structures.

 ### How to call a simple DB procedure with output parameter

-Java does not support output parameters on methods directly, so output parameters must be returned in some container types.
+Java does not support output parameters in methods directly, so output parameters must be returned in some container types.
-One possibility is return value inside some collection, which is initialized by the caller code.
+One possibility is return a value inside some collection, which is initialized by the caller code.
 As an useful container can be used `Map<String, Object>` interface.
 It can be used for returning of all output parameters in the procedure.
-There is one disadvantage, returned parameters must be mapped to some "keys" - hard coded string constants and this binding is not clear on the first sight.
+There is one disadvantage, returned parameters must be mapped under some "keys" - hard coded string constants and this binding is not clear on the first sight.
 Demonstration from `cz.sidik.demo.oraclemybatis.mapper.OutputParamMapper.setEmployeeNameOut`:

 ```java